 - Maintain a healthy weight: there are some studies that have identified a link between excessive body weight and increased episodes of night sweats.
-Being overweight can be a risk factor for conditions that impact sleep, like sleep apnea.
+Being overweight can be a risk factor for conditions that affect sleep, like sleep apnea.

-- Avoid trigger food and drinks: Avoid alcohol, spicy food and hot beverages.
+- Avoid trigger foods and drinks: Avoid alcohol, caffeine, spicy food and hot beverages.
 If you consume any of these, pay attention to how they make you feel afterwards.
 It’s also recommended to give your body enough time to properly digest your food before going to bed and add foods that enhance sleep to your diet.

 7. When should I see a doctor about my night sweats?